To explore the safety and efficacy of daily doses of celecoxib + valacyclovir in thetreatment of patients with prolonged symptoms caused by COVID-19.

 community, anytime within the 14 days before symptom onset.

 b.
-A patient with severe acute respiratory illness: (acute respiratory infection with
+A patient with severe acute respiratory illness: (acute respiratory infection

-days; and requires hospitalization).
+last ten days; and requires hospitalization).

 c.
 An asymptomatic patient not meeting any of the epidemiologic criteria above but